Our international team includes senior scholars, PhD candidates, MA and BA students. We all share our passion to archaeology and history of the land.

 Glass Specialist

 Originally from San Diego, California, Ruthy’s approved M.A. from Tel Aviv University was on Roman and Byzantine period glass from Tel Hadid, retrieved from the salvage excavations in the 1990s.
-She has participated in a variety of excavations in israel, including most recently as a staff member at the salvage excavations at Beit Shemesh.
+She has participated in a variety of excavations in Israel, including most recently as a staff member at the salvage excavations at Beit Shemesh and an Area Supervisor at Tel Hadid Archaeological Project (2019–2022).

 Gary D. Myers